Agchai52/ConditinalDeblurGAN-Pytorch/README.md

-# ConditinalDeblurGAN-Pytorch
+# Cycle ConditinalDeblurGAN-Pytorch

-This is an implement of DeblurGAN with Pytorch.
+This is an implement of Cycle Conditional DeblurGAN with Pytorch.

 ## Prerequisites
 - Python 3.7